ankitects/anki-manual/src/stats.md

 overdue, so if you have a large backlog, the overdue cards will not be displayed.

+Daily load is an estimate of the average number of cards to be reviewed daily If you don't have a backlog, daily load should be approximately equal to your number of due cards.

 **Calendar**
 This graph shows past card review activity.
 Hovering the mouse over a specific item allows you to view the number of revisions made that day.
 Click on a day of the